-Fresh aronia berries may be found in late summer in some farmers markets, but it’s much easier to find aronia berries in other forms.
-And while you may find some aronia berry options at specialty health food stores, your best bet for finding aronia berries is to shop online, where you’ll find them frozen, dried, in juice form, in powder form, and even as gummy supplements.
+Fresh aronia berries may be found in late summer in some farmers' markets, but it’s much easier to find the berries in other forms, like frozen, dried, juice, powder, and even gummy supplements.
+And while you may find some aronia berry options at specialty health food stores, the best bet for finding aronia berries is to shop online.

 Nutrition and Benefits

 Aronia berries are high in vitamin C, vitamin K, fiber, iron, and manganese.
-But they are considered a superfruit because of their high level of polyphenols and anthocyanins, which have antioxidant properties and give the berries their deep purplish hue.
-The anthocyanin levels in the berries are five times that of cranberries, and are additionally very beneficial for urinary tract health.
+They are considered a superfruit because of their high level of polyphenols and anthocyanins, which have antioxidant properties and give the berries their deep purplish hue.
+The anthocyanin levels in the berries are five times that of cranberries and are additionally very beneficial for urinary tract health.